Playwright, Director, and Occasional Actor

 Bill's produced plays include It Came From Fukushima (Fringe Review - 2016 "Recommended Show"), How to Make a Video (2016 TBA Award, "Outstanding Production of an Anthology"), Christmas in Chechnya (2003 Backstage West Critic's List for Playwriting), Babe Hunting Season - an almost romantic comedy, Let it Ride, The Day I Lost My Boots, The Beauty of Growing Older and Gray.

-Bill's most political play, Christmas in Chechnya was written shortly after the U.S. 2003 entry into Iraq.
-The play takes a macroscopic look at how wartime environments foster genocide, lawlessness and war crimes.
+Bill's most political play, Christmas in Chechnya, was written shortly after the U.S. 2003 entry into Iraq.
+The play examines how wartime environments foster genocide, lawlessness and war crimes.
 Backstage West described the play as "an unrelentingly harsh slice of inhumanity.
 Set among a group of Russian soldiers, this depiction of man's descent from optimistic devotion through unwilling perversion into a void of feeling is not for the faint of heart."
-Bill continued his examination of the political and personal effects of war in his short play The Light Blue Sea which looks at the confusion and consequences of soldiering in an ill-defined war-zone (Afghanistan).
+Bill continued his examination of the political and personal effects of war in his short play The Light Blue Sea, which looks at the confusion and consequences of soldiering in an ill-defined war-zone (Afghanistan).

 Bill was the founder and facilitator of both the Playwrights' Workshop at the Company of Angels (Los Angeles' oldest repertory theater) and the Playwrights' Workshop at the Coop Theater.
-Additionally, he facilitated a Playwright workshop at FirstStage.
-Bill is a longtime member of the Alliance of Los Angeles Playwrights.
-Since moving to the Bay Area, Bill has become a member of the Pear Playwrights' Guild and the Playwrights' Center of San Francisco (PCSF).
+Additionally, he facilitated a playwrights' workshop at FirstStage (Hollywood, CA).
+Bill is a longtime member of the Alliance of Los Angeles Playwrights (ALAP).
+Since moving to the Bay Area in 2004, Bill has become a member of the Pear Playwrights' Guild and the Playwrights' Center of San Francisco (PCSF).

 Bill doesn't act too much, anymore.
 His most recent performance was his 35 minute (!) monologue, The Beauty of Growing Older, in an evening of monologues.
 He found the solo performance experience to be quite different than writing or directing or even performing within an ensemble.
 He now appreciates actors more than ever.